aws-samples/sample-live-class-student-engagement-analysis-with-generative-ai/docs/INTEGRATE_UGC.md

 # Now do the following changes in Cognito

-Go to the Cognito Console, you will find the the created channel, open the channel and go to **User Pool Properties** tab at the end.
+Go to the Cognito Console, under user pool, you will find the the created channel.

-From here delete all the Lambda Trigger.
+Open your channel.
+In the left panel, navigate to Authentication and expand it.
+Click on Extensions, where you will find Lambda Triggers.
+From this section, delete all the Lambda Triggers.

 # Integration of IVS UGC Demo with the solution to generate Question based upon captured Screenshot.

 Step-1.
 Go to the CloudFormation console and locate the stack named **UGC dev**.